ahujaesh/ahujaesh.github.io/.github/ISSUE_TEMPLATE/error.md

 Ex: https://example.com

 **Images/Screenshots/Recordings:**
-Insert any images you have here, so I can more accurately fix the issue,
+Insert any images you have here, so I can more accurately fix the issue.

+**Additional context**
+Add any other context or screenshots about the it here.

+Thank you for conributing, and I should repond soon.